lannparty/apewatch/README.md

 # apewatch
-Stream Reddit posts and comments containing stock tickers to Elasticsearch for anomlaly detection and alert to discord webhook.
+Stream Reddit posts and comments containing stock tickers to Elasticsearch/Kibana for anomaly detection and alert to discord webhook.

 ## Find Investing Subreddits
 `python3 no_brakes/subreddits.py`